North Dakota's at-large congressional district

 North Dakota's at-large congressional district is the sole congressional district for the state of North Dakota.
 Based on size, it is the eighth largest congressional district in the nation.

-The district is currently represented by Kelly Armstrong.
+The district was represented by Kelly Armstrong who served in Congress until December 2024 when he resigned to take office as Governor of North Dakota.
+The district is currently represented by Republican Julie Fedorchak.

 History

 The district was first created when North Dakota achieved statehood on November 2, 1889, electing a single member.
-Following the 1900 Census the state was allocated two seats, both of whom were elected from an at large district.
-Following the 1910 Census a third seat was gained, with the legislature drawing three separate districts.
-The third district was eliminated after the 1930 Census.
+Following the 1900 United States census the state was allocated two seats, both of whom were elected from an at large district.
+Following the 1910 United States census a third seat was gained, with the legislature drawing three separate districts.
+The third district was eliminated after the 1930 United States census.
 After the third seat was lost, North Dakota returned to electing two members at-large (statewide).

-Following the 1960 Census two separate districts were created.
-In 1970, the second district was eliminated following the 1970 Census and a single at-large district was created.
+Following the 1960 United States census two separate districts were created.
+In 1970, the second district was eliminated following the 1970 United States census and a single at-large district was created.
 Since 1972, North Dakota has retained a single congressional district.

 List of members representing the district

-1889–1913: One seat, then two
+1889–1913: one seat, then two

 From 1889 to 1903, there was one seat, elected at-large statewide.
 In 1903 a second at-large seat was added, lasting until 1913.